Walter Ronald Swale: – [Headmaster 1946–1971]

 Unfortunately, we do not have a formal obituary for this most notable Headmaster of Heath Grammar School — possibly because the Association was going through something of a hiatus at the time of his death or possibly because no-one has felt up to the task!.

-However, as a rather lame substitute, we have a short summary of his life from the November 1998 Newsletter and the the order of service for the Service of Thanksgiving for his life held at Heath United Reformed Church on :
+However, as a rather lame substitute, we have a short summary of his life from the November 1998 Newsletter, some detective work undertaken by Richard Taylor [Heath 1969–1976] and the order of service for the Service of Thanksgiving for his life held at Heath United Reformed Church on :

 Walter Ronald Swale was born in London but grew up and was educated in Tonbridge, Kent.
 In 1929 he married Lucy Vera Stroud in Bedford.
 They had three sons.
 Mrs Swale died in 1968.